-Smart factory trends for 2021 are focused on recovery and preparedness, to be sure, but they are also building on developments and advances in technology that have long been in the works — independent of what may have been going on in the world at large.
+Smart factory trends for 2023 are focused on recovery and the “new normal,” to be sure, but they are also building on developments and advances in technology that have long been in the works — independent of what may have been going on in the world at large.
 These smart manufacturing trends include:

-- An increased focus on the partnership between manufacturer and customer: Trust and confidence are two major themes of manufacturing in 2021, as the uncertainty of 2020 created a need for communication and relationship-building beyond merely transactional, commodified business — regardless of the product.
+- An increased focus on the partnership between manufacturer and customer: Trust and confidence are two major themes of manufacturing in 2023, as the uncertainty of the past two years has created a need for communication and relationship-building beyond merely transactional, commodified business — regardless of the product.
 Manufacturers are increasingly expected to act as a true service-providing partner, not simply a means of production.
 Moreover, the expectations for exemplary quality and error-free production are higher than ever as customers suffer the same bottom-line squeeze as manufacturers, making the need for automation and accuracy mission-critical.

 - Safeguarding profit margins through increased proactivity and efficiency: Sensors also enable tactics such as predictive maintenance, where machine performance data is analyzed to detect minor fluctuations in areas such as vibration, which can indicate the beginnings of more significant problems down the line — allowing the facility to address these problems at a convenient time.
 This proactive approach reduces or eliminates unplanned downtime, allowing facilities to reap maximum productivity through equipment operation.